XANi/goneric/README.md

 because `m["nonexistent_key"] == false`

 Naming function goes in order of `operation_group`, `input type`, `modifier`/`output` with ones irrelevant skipped.
+Functions where it is sensible to have option to close channel should have that as last optional argument.
 There are few exceptions for convenience, like variadic `Map`.

-If possible,sensible, functions that take function parameter should have function as first parameter.
+If possible, sensible, functions that take function parameter should have function as first parameter.

 Channel-operating function *in general* should accept channel as parameter; the ones returning a channel should be under `Gen*` hierarchy